Monuments of Kosovo: Churches

-St. Peter's Basilica Church is located in the mining colony of Stari Trg near the Trepča Mines, 9 km from Mitrovica.
-During the 14th century Stari Trg was a settlement of the Turkish colony, therefore it is referred as the ‘Turkish Trepča’.
+St. Peter's Basilica Church is located in the mining colony of Stari Trg near the Trepça Mines, 9 km from Mitrovica.
+During the 14th century Stari Trg was a settlement of the Turkish colony, therefore it is referred as the ‘Turkish Trepça’.
 The church was built during the 13th century and was used till the 16th century.
-It was built for the Saxon miners and Catholic merchant traders in the city of Trepča.
+It was built for the Saxon miners and Catholic merchant traders in the city of Trepça.
 Therefore, it is known as the Latin, Catholic and Saxon Church.
 The church was a three nave basilica built in Gothic architectural style and construction techniques.
 Today only its foundations and a single wall of the eastern apse have remained on which can be seen the interior Byzantine murals.
 It is a public property and has been protected since 1958 with the status number 8/58.

-155 Serbian Orthodox churches and monasteries were destroyed by Kosovo Albanians according to the International Center for Transitional Justice,between June 1999 and March 2004.
+155 Serbian Orthodox churches and monasteries were destroyed by Kosovo Albanians according to the International Center for Transitional Justice, between June 1999 and March 2004.
 The Medieval Monuments in Kosovo, founded by the Nemanjić dynasty, is a combined World Heritage Site consisting of four Serbian Orthodox Christian churches and monasteries.
 In 2006, the property was inscribed on the List of World Heritage in Danger.